CloudMigrator Quick Start Guide

 It's now time to add which users you'd like to migrate.

-When migrating from Box.com you may be able to Get Users from the actions menu.
-If this option is unavailable, you can manually import users via a CSV file or simply add them individually via the plus icon
+Unfortunately when migrating mail from Exchange 2000/2003 SP1+ you will not be able to use the Get Users button from the actions menu.
+You can manually import users via a CSV file using the Import Users option or simply add them individually via the plus icon .

-At this point you can choose what to migrate for each user, when migrating from Box.com you can migrate only files .
+At this point you can choose what to migrate for each user, when migrating from Exchange 2000/2003 SP1+ you can migrate mail , contacts , calendars and tasks .

 Enter your user's full email address within the Export Name field.
 If you have already created your Office 365 users then you will just need to enter their username.

-CloudMigrator lets you decide how many files you'd like to migrate to your shiny new system.
+CloudMigrator lets you decide how much mail you'd like to migrate to your shiny new system.

 If you are changing your email address as part of the migration you can verify that the domain names are correct here.
 You can also specify specific address replacements in the respective section of the advanced settings.